mgmarlow/dss/README.md

 body of your letter, the default subject is "so and so".
 All text that follows will be the body of your letter.
 End your letter with `--yours, author` to provide the name of the author, or "truly" if none provided.

-Dear So & So saves new letters at the path: `%USERPROFILE%/dear-sns/compositions/`.
+Stationery saves new letters at the path: `%USERPROFILE%/stationery/compositions/`.
 Letters are named with the
 format: `<subject>-<timestamp>.txt`.

 ## Templates